 Now that you have a better idea of whether you might have grounds for a Louisville product liability claim, you may be wondering whether you should sue.
 The answer will largely depend on how the injuries you sustained have impacted your life.

 If you have suffered considerable financial losses, are struggling to cope emotionally with the accident, or were otherwise seriously injured, it may be in your best interests to discuss your case with an experienced lawyer who can offer further advice regarding your options for financial recovery.
-The attorneys at Wilt & Associates are happy to sit down with you in a personal and free consultation.
+The attorneys at Wilt Injury Lawyers are happy to sit down with you in a personal and free consultation.